 Under the limited liability company agreement of our general partner, the right to appoint the chairman of the Board of Directors rotates between CenterPoint Energy and OGE Energy every two years.
-Scott Prochazka currently serves as chairman of the Board of Directors and was appointed by CenterPoint Energy to serve as chairman on May 29, 2019.
-Mr. Prochazka's term will expire on May 29, 2021, at which time OGE Energy will have the right to appoint the next chairman.
+Robert G. Gwin currently serves as chairman of the Board of Directors and was appointed by CenterPoint Energy.
+Mr. Gwin's term will expire on May 29, 2021, at which time OGE Energy will have the right to appoint the next chairman.
 Although the Board of Directors has no policy with respect to the separation of the offices of chairman of the board and chief executive officer, we do not expect these positions to be occupied by the same individual due to the rotating chairmanship provision in the general partner's limited liability company agreement.